google-research/discs/README.md

     model=maxcut graph_type=ba sampler=path_auxiliary ./discs/experiment/run_sampling_local.sh

 Note that for the experiments above the default config value of the sampler, model and the experiments are used.
-To define your own set up, you can modify the corresponding config value as defined above.
+To define your own experiment set up, you can modify the corresponding config values.

 ### Run an experiment on Xmanager

 Under the `./discs/run_configs/` you can find predefined experiment configs for all model types which are used to study the performance of different samplers and effect of different config values of models, samplers and the experiment.
 To define your own exeperiment config please check below section.
 To run an experiment on xmanager, under the root folder `./discs/`, run: